givemepower8/Phaser3Practices/docs/COC.md

 - use wall breaker, stone slammer or jump spell so the troops can get close to the core
 - Sometimes, heros will launch suicide attack to destroy defensing structures to create the funnels for attacking troops.

 Baby dragons and wizards are often used to clear the outside trash buildings.
-Wizards is a bit expensive as 6 wizards takes up 24 housing capacity but one baby dragon only takes 10 housing capacity which usually can take a few building without air defence around.
+Wizards is a bit expensive as 1 wizard takes up 4 housing capacity but one baby dragon only takes 10 housing capacity which usually can take a few building without air defence around.

 Heros with queen charge can clear two outsides of base or with wall breaker they can clear one corner of the base to create the L shape so the attacking troops will be more effective to destroy the buildings.

+#### Anti funneling

+Anti wall wrecker - cannons and x-bows

+Build the walls properly to against the queen and bowlers.
+Queen's attacking range is 5 and bowler's is 3.
+Surround your town hall and eagle with a layer of walls.

+More compartments.

+One of hidden tesla's function is to lead the troop out.

 ### TH 8 Strategies